ebmgt/Management_measurement/README.md

 #### The role of senior leadership
 > The first—and most important step—is to engage the CEO and the senior leadership team.
 Microsoft’s appointment of Satya Nadella as CEO was a significant milestone for the company, and his role in culture change has been instrumental.
 Having a CEO and senior leaders who champion and embody culture change helps set the tone and provides a path for employees to follow ([Hogan [Chief People Officer at Microsoft], 2017](https://www.i4cp.com/interviews/kathleen-hogan-how-microsoft-is-transforming-its-culture)).

-### ESG metrics
+### Metrics
-The currently agreed upon measures are very basic.
-Per https://www.sasb.org, metrics are:
-* The entity shall separately disclose voluntary and involuntary employee turnover for physicians, for non-physician health care practitioners, and for all other employees.
-* For each category of employees, the entity shall disclose the annual voluntary turnover.
-* For each category of employees, the entity shall disclose the annual involuntary turnover.

-More items are needed to measure.
-Suggestions of validated, relevant questions of workforce are at https://ebmgt.github.io/survey-inventory/
+Suggestions of validated, relevant questions of workforce well-being and perception of management are at https://ebmgt.github.io/survey-inventory/